 Being a new dog owner can be a stressful time for many people.
 On the one hand, being with your new cutie is exhilarating.
 On the other hand, there are so many new things to learn and unexpected surprises to watch out for.
 Make sure you are getting enough rest to feel your very best.
 The more rested you are, the easier it will be to work with your growing dog.

-Most puppies will sleep through the night at about 16 weeks.
+At about 16 weeks, most puppies sleep through the night.
 They need about 6 to 10 hours of sleep a night to feel their best.
 The sleep health of you and your dog are both important.
 Take care of yourself — it’ll be even easier to be the best you can be for your little bundle of furry joy.
 Proper sleep hygiene can take humans and animals some training, but with some effort, the training will last a lifetime.